nickdiego/docker-ollvm/README.md

-## Dockerized build and helper scripts for Obuscator-OLLVM
+## Dockerized build and helper scripts for Obfuscator-OLLVM

 _Work in Progress :)_

 **Basic usage:**